FlankaLanka/MessageAI/memory-bank/activeContext.md

 - ✅ **NEW**: Simplified Push Notifications - Local notifications for Expo Go development
 - ✅ **NEW**: Local Notification System - Triggers when messages are sent
 - ✅ **NEW**: Expo Go Optimization - Removed cross-device complexity for easier development
+- ✅ **NEW**: AI Translation System - Complete OpenAI-powered translation with cultural context
+- ✅ **NEW**: Two-tier Message Display - Original message + translation with cultural hints
+- ✅ **NEW**: Cultural Context Detection - Smart identification of slang, idioms, cultural references
+- ✅ **NEW**: Voice Message Translation - Automatic transcription and translation
+- ✅ **NEW**: Translation Settings - User preferences for language and features
+- ✅ **NEW**: Offline Translation Support - Queueing and caching for offline scenarios
+- ✅ **NEW**: Simplified Language Strategy - User-controlled translation preferences
+- ✅ **NEW**: Comprehensive Localization System - Multi-language support for 12 languages
+- ✅ **NEW**: Localization Service - Centralized translation management with real-time switching
+- ✅ **NEW**: Inline Translation UI - Translation buttons and displays integrated within message bubbles
+- ✅ **NEW**: Voice Translation Integration - Voice message translation with inline UI
+- ✅ **NEW**: Real-time Language Switching - UI updates immediately when language changes
+- ✅ **NEW**: Persistent Language Settings - Language choice saved to user profile
+- ✅ **NEW**: Smart Message Suggestions - iPhone-style intelligent suggestions with speaker-aware context
+- ✅ **NEW**: RAG-Powered Suggestions - Conversation context from Supabase Vector for better relevance
+- ✅ **NEW**: OpenAI Function Calling - Structured AI responses with confidence scoring and reasoning
+- ✅ **NEW**: Keyboard-Triggered Suggestions - Appear when keyboard opens, stable while typing
+- ✅ **NEW**: Codebase Cleanup - Removed all test components and demo files for production-ready code
+- 🐛 **KNOWN BUG**: Voice Transcription - Voice message transcription not working properly
 - ✅ Responsive UI that works on all devices
 - ✅ State management with Zustand
 - ✅ TypeScript type safety throughout